ToneLi/SemMedDB/README.md

 The final data: **data_progress/final_data/sentence_triple_train.jsonl** and **data_progress/final_data/sentence_triple_test.jsonl**

 ### step 2 Data argumentation
 Three Strategies are in the file data_argument.
-Example of the wordnet argumentation:
+An example of the wordnet argumentation:
 ```
 from textattack.augmentation import WordNetAugmenter